Delta Omicron: History

-Delta Omicron International Music Fraternity was founded on September 18, 1909 at the Cincinnati Conservatory of Music by three undergraduate students: Hazel Wilson, Lorena Creamer, and Mabel Dunn.
+Delta Omicron International Music Fraternity was founded on September 6, 1909 at the Cincinnati Conservatory of Music by three undergraduate students: Hazel Wilson, Lorena Creamer, and Mabel Dunn.
 Additional charter members included Mae Chenoweth, Grace Hudson, and Adah H. Appell.
 The Articles of Incorporation were signed by the charter members on December 8, 1909 and filed in the office of the Secretary of State of Ohio.
 The charter was granted on December 13, 1909.
 In 1923, this date was established as "Founders Day" since not all collegiate institutions at which chapters were installed had opened for the fall semester by September 6.

 Originally called "Delta Omicron Sorority," the organization changed its name to "Delta Omicron Fraternity" in 1947 since "fraternity" was the preferred name in Panhellenic circles.
 The fraternity has collegiate chapters established throughout the United States.
 Several chapters were established abroad, but are currently inactive.
 Delta Omicron is the only organization of its kind, since it was founded by students for students and is also the only professional music fraternity founded by underclassmen.

 Originally an all-female organization, Delta Omicron first initiated men in 1979 after changing the bylaws to admit men in 1977.

 Since late 2021 and early 2022, with the development of the ongoing COVID-19 pandemic with new variants and its increased spread, the organization name has been confused with the Delta and Omicron variants of COVID-19.
 This has sometimes caused adverse reactions on some campuses in some cases, such as recruiting new members and promotional materials (especially those that spell out the full greek letters in their name), along with other greek organizations that share letters or names with those of COVID variants, which also were at least partly impacted by these effects.

+Symbols

+The motto of Delta Omicron is Continenter nitentes consequimur or "Continually striving, we attain."
+Its colors are old rose and pearly gray.
+Its symbol is the lyre.
+Its flower is the lily of the valley.